ankschoubey/old-blog/_posts/2022-08-14-dev-workflow.md

 toc: true
 ---

-I am creating this as an effort to reduce cognitive overload.
+This is a value-stream mapping exercise in an effort to reduce cognitive overload and enable continous improvement.

 Ideally, all these steps can be columns on a Kanban Board.

 ```mermaid!
 graph TD